tomaskjay/FlipperTx/README.md

 # FlipperTx

 A C# WinForms application that simulates clinical control software for a medical device, communicating over a real USB serial connection with a Flipper Zero acting as simplified test hardware.
-Built as a portfolio/learning project with Claude Code as a guide to develop C#/.NET, Windows desktop, and serial/network hardware interface skills.
+Built as a portfolio/learning project with Claude as a guide to develop C#/.NET, Windows desktop, and serial/network hardware interface skills.

 **Note:** This is a portfolio project that was made for educational purposes, not clinical software.